tanwi1234/tanwi1234/README.md

 <img src="https://octodex.github.com/images/femalecodertocat.png" height="400" align="right"/>
 <h1 align="center">Hi 👋, I'm Tanwi Kumari</h1>
 <h4 align="left">A self taught passionate Front end Developer.Open to new experience and willing to work as an key player in challenging and creative Environment.
 I am highly interested in development field and have Hands-on experience of building websites and web application using different Tech-frameworks and languages.
-I am fond of learning, exploring new technologies everyday and eager to solve real life problems by developing several applications and projects using my technical and soft skills.
-Looking to find a long term position where my passion for development can be brought to some new projects. </h3>
+I am fond of learning, exploring new technologies everyday and eager to solve real life problems by developing several applications and projects using my technical and soft skills. </h3>

   <h2><i>Learning By Doing!</i></h2>